 - Steve Jobs left the company in 1985 and started a new venture, NeXT Software.
 Tim Cook took his place.

 - After 11 years, in December 1996, the company bought NeXT Software.
 In the following year, Job joined as interim CEO.

-- The annual revenue of the company is approximately $65 billion.
-39% of the overall revenue is generated by iPhones.
+- 39% of Apple’s overall revenue is generated by iPhones.

 - The largest retail store of Apple is on Regent Street in London with an area of 25,000 square feet.

 - The company also made a game console called Pippin and launched it in 1995 but it was not very successful.

 - Initially, Apple I did not have a keyboard or a screen.
 It was just an assembled circuit board.